foundersandsurvivors/ap20-ands/doc/getting-started.md

 [SKIP this if running a Nectar VM]

+This section provides a quick overview.
+For COMPLETE details, see doc/developer/Installation-guide.md.

-You need a webserver with postgresql and php installed.
+You'll need a webserver with postgresql and php installed.
 See the Installation-guide.md for complete details of core and optional components.

 This repository includes the php web application code and supporting shell/perl/saxon utilities which assist in automating the creation of empty Yggdrasil databases.